 |Me and Earl and the Dying Girl, Project X, Kong: Skull Island

 In the height of the great depression, America went through a phase known as the “Public Enemy Era.”
 During this era, some of the most infamous outlaws in American history etched their names into the history books.
 Names such as John Dillinger, “Pretty Boy” Floyd and “George “Baby Face” Nelson were such names of infamy that have lived on through various forms of media and pop culture.

 Bonnie Elizabeth Parker & Clyde Barrow were two Outlaws during the Public Enemy Era.
-Tearing across the Central United States with their gang, Bonnie and Clyde took part in over a dozen robberies and many innocents died in the process.
-Across the 2 years, they were together the pair took part in hundreds of felonies which caught the attention of the FBI.
-Over the 2 years, they escaped the law countless times but eventually, their exploits would catch up with them
+Tearing across the Central United States with their gang, Bonnie and Clyde took part in over a dozen robberies, and many innocents died in the process.
+Across the two years they were together, the pair took part in hundreds of felonies, which caught the attention of the FBI.
+Over the two years, they escaped the law countless times, but eventually, their exploits would catch up with them.

 Pop Culture Influence

 Photographs found in the gang’s hideout were published in the newspapers across America and glamorized Bonnie’s role in the felonies.
 Alongside Thelma & Louise, Bonnie & Clyde are arguably the most infamous outlaw pairing in American history.

 Director Arthur Penn created the film Bonnie and Clyde, which further glamorized the couple.
 The film firmly cemented their place in pop culture and folklore.
 This is evident throughout the history of film and television, with many titles inspired by the infamous duo.
 The pair have been referenced in pop culture on numerous occasions.